biado/PhotoCube/PhotoCube/README.md

 Also note that the directory *C:\\Databases* needs to exist.

-### Step 2: Enter the path to the Laugavegur Dataset on your computer:
+### Step 2: Enter the path to the LSC Dataset on your computer:
 Please create an *App.Config* file under *Server\ObjectCubeServer* and specify the path to the LSC dataset and other required files on your computer.
-These file paths are needed to run the  The paths needed to run *ConsoleAppForInteractingWithDatabase/DatasetInsertSQLGenerator.cs*.
+These file paths are needed to run *ConsoleAppForInteractingWithDatabase/DatasetInsertSQLGenerator.cs*.
 The content of the file is like this, where you replace the `value`s to your own paths.

 ```
 <?xml version="1.0" encoding="utf-8"?>